Timinator2000/Algorithm_X/13 - customizing your solver/01 - algorithm x.md

 # What Can Be Customized?

 Looking at the algorithm above, Step 2 and Step 3 both involve making a choice.
 In Step 2, a column is chosen from all columns in the matrix that have not yet been covered.
-Once a column is chosen, Step 3 loops through all rows that cover that column and those rows and the rows are chosen in some order.
+Once a column is chosen, Step 3 loops through all rows that cover that column and those rows are chosen in some order.
 In certain situations, __especially when the matrix is large__, these choices can make a meaningful difference.

-Before I cover how to customize each of these selection processes, we must first have a short discussion about Dancing Links (DLX) and the DLX implementation used in `AlgorithmXSolver`.
+Before I cover how to customize each of these selection processes, we must first have a short discussion about [Dancing Links (DLX)]( https://en.wikipedia.org/wiki/Dancing_Links) and the DLX implementation used in `AlgorithmXSolver`.